srujanielango/Lung-Cancer-Detection-using-3D-Convolutional-Neural-Networks/README.md

-# Implementing 3D convolutional Neural Network for Lung Cancer Detection
+# Implementing 3D CNN for Lung Cancer Detection

 •	Download and install CUDA such that GPU can be utilized for processing on data and this speeds up training by a considerate amount of time.
 Also Download CUDNN and copy the contents of the folder to the respective contents in the CUDA folder